ceph/ceph/doc/start/documenting-ceph.rst

 	</td></tr></tbody></table>

-Install each dependency that isn't installed on your host.
+Install each dependency that is not installed on your host.
 For Debian/Ubuntu distributions, execute the following::

 	sudo apt-get install gcc python-dev python-pip python-virtualenv libxml2-dev libxslt-dev doxygen graphviz ant ditaa